Zero-Shot End-to-End Spoken Language Understanding via Cross-Modal Selective Self-Training: Cross-Modal Selective Self-Training

 \subsection{Reducing Sample Noise and Imbalance}

 \textbf{Text similarity based selection.} The sample selection is firstly performed in a text embedding space.
-K-means ~\cite{xu2005survey} is further employed to cluster in the text embedding space for texts from $D^{T \shortrightarrow L, t}$.
+K-Means ~\cite{xu2005survey} is further employed to cluster in the text embedding space for texts from $D^{T \shortrightarrow L, t}$.
 For each text in $D^{A \shortrightarrow T}$, a text similarity score is defined as the distance to the closest clustering centroid of $D^{T \shortrightarrow L, t}$.
-Then a threshold based on the text similarity scores is set to exclude $D^{A \shortrightarrow T}$ pairs with text disparity.
+Then a threshold based on the text similarity scores is set to exclude $D^{A \shortrightarrow T}$ pairs whose text is dissimilar.

-\textbf{Multi-view Clustering-based Sample Selection (MCSS). } Though the above selection process removes speech-text pairs in the other domains, the remaining pairs can still be imbalanced.
-The imbalanced data distribution introduces bias into the training and decreases training efficiency.
+\textbf{Multi-view Clustering-based Sample Selection (MCSS). } Though the above selection process removes speech-text pairs in the mismatched domain, the remaining pairs can still be imbalanced.
+The imbalanced data distribution introduces bias (e.g., some latent semantic classes may be overrepresented in the found data) into the training and decreases training efficiency.
 Therefore, it is important to balance the remaining speech-text pairs.
 Since each speech-text pair contains audio, text, and latent semantic information, we propose MCSS to balance these three components.
 Figure \ref{fig:MCSS} illustrates MCSS's workflow.
 We use superscripts ${T}$, ${A}$, and ${L}$ to each denote the text, speech, and semantic modalities, respectively.

-First, for the text and speech modalities, we use K-Means to cluster samples in $D^{A \shortrightarrow T}$.
-The text embedding is SentenceBERT~\cite{reimers2019sentence} or the average of GloVe word2vec~\cite{pennington2014glove}.
-The speech embedding is the average of a low-layer feature map in HuBERT~\cite{hsu2021hubert}.
-This step respectively outputs $K^{T}$ and $K^{A}$ numbers of clustering centroids of text modality and speech modality in $D^{A \shortrightarrow T}$.
+First, for the text and speech modalities, we use K-Means to cluster texts in $D^{T \shortrightarrow L, t}$ and audio utterances in $D^{A \shortrightarrow T}$.
+The text embedding is SentenceBERT~\cite{reimers2019sentence} or the average of GloVe~\cite{pennington2014glove}.
+The speech embedding is the average of HuBERT~\cite{hsu2021hubert}.
+This step outputs $K^{T}$ centroids in the text modality of $D^{T \shortrightarrow L, t}$, and outputs $K^{A}$ centroids in the audio modality of $D^{A \shortrightarrow T}$.

-To represent the semantic space, each entity type in $D^{T \shortrightarrow L, t}$ is an averaged text embedding on all text spans inside that entity type.
+To represent the semantic space, each entity type in $D^{T \shortrightarrow L, t}$ is an averaged text embedding on all text spans inside that entity type, which is detailed in Sec.~\ref{sec:model_app}.
 Therefore, the number of entity centroids $K^{L}$ is the number of entity types.
 We denote these centroids as $\{\mu^{v}_k\}$ for $k \in K^{v}$ and $v \in \{T, A, L\}$ across three modalities.